Hexaraxia/RHS-Autofisher/README.md

     - Run the "install.bat" file or go through requirements.txt and install each manually.
 	- Once finished, Delete the install.bat, and requirements.txt files
     - Run "RHS Autofisher.py"

 # TEXT TUTORIAL
     - (ON YOUR COMPUTER):
-    - Download and install "RHS Autofisher.zip" from the releases page
+    - Download and run the program
-    - Extract the zip, DO NOT RUN THE EXE DIRECTLY INSIDE THE ZIP
     - Input a max volume the script should listen for.
 There is a preview to allow you to tune to your liking.
     - Run Roblox
     - Click start when you're ready.